Objective diameter: 65 mm

 Weight (measured, with eyepiece and objective covers): 2’988

 Made in: China

-The 20×65 ED is a new addition to Oberwerks range of binoculars.
+The 20×65 ED is a relatively new addition to Oberwerk’s range of binoculars.
 According to Oberwerk, it is intended to follow in the footsteps of the legendary Takahashi 22×60 (discontinued some years ago), which means the 20×65 should provide particularly good correction of chromatic aberration and good edge sharpness.
-At the same time, the new Oberwerk features a much wider field of view than the Takahashi did.
-The 20×65 is a mid-price instrument that comes into a market of 20x binoculars – mostly 20×60, 20×70, and 20×80 – with a number of competing products in all price categories.
-The Oberwerk is both heavier and larger than almost all other 20x instruments; perhaps that was necessary to achieve good CA correction.
+At the same time, the 20×65 Oberwerk features a much wider field of view than the Takahashi did.
+The 20×65 is a mid-price instrument that comes into a market of 20x binoculars – mostly 20×60, 20×70, and 20×80 – with a number of competing products in all price categories (including one from Oberwerk itself, the new 20×70 ED Ultra).
+The 20×65 Oberwerk is both heavier and larger than almost all other 20x instruments; perhaps that was necessary to achieve good CA correction.
 In fact, the Oberwerk exhibits almost no color fringes, whether on axis or towards the edge of the image, better than competing ED binos.
-In addition, off-axis sharpness is very good for about 90% of the field.
+In addition, sharpness is very good for about 90% of the field.
 Initial user reviews on the internet confirm this positive impression.
 The 20×65 is a further example that shows how good China-made binoculars have become now even in the quality segment of the market.

 A Brief Comparative Review of the Oberwerk 20×65 ED Deluxe

 A FIRST LOOK AT THE OBERWERK 20X65 ED DELUXE

 The following are the three instruments compared in this brief review

 So, two APMs against one Oberwerk (but as you will see, it wasn’t too unfair, the Oberwerk fought quite well).